dmoisset/s5/character/classes/mystic.md

 **Associated Skills:** Perception and Piloting
 **Spells:** 1st - _Magic Missile_, 2nd - _Darkvision_, 3rd - _Irradiate_, 4th - _Remove Radioactivity_, 5th - _Telekinesis_, 6th - _Sunbeam_, 7th - _Control Gravity_

+#### Walk the Void (1st Level)

+You are immune to the harmful environmental effects of outer space and vacuum.
+You also gain a fly speed of 20 feet while in space.
+In addition, whenever you can see the stars, you can determine your precise location.
+Finally, you can add half your proficiency bonus to Piloting checks if you're not proficient with it

+#### Starlight Form (3rd Level)

+You can transform yourself into blazing starlight as an action.
+Your body sheds normal light in a 30-foot radius, and you gain the benefits of partial cover.
+At 7th level, a creature that ends its turn adjacent to your starlight form must succeed at a Constitution save or be blinded until the end of its enxt turn.
+You can maintain your starlight form for 10 minutes; this duration does not need to be continuous, but it must be used in 1-minute increments.
+Once you've used your 10 minutes you must take a long rest to regain this ability.
+You can forgo the ability's cover and blinding aspects to instead simply shed light, though this still counts against the ability’s duration for the day.

+#### Stargazer (6th Level)

+You can study the stars to gain a bit of good luck.
+Twice, if you are outdoors and can see the stars, you can reroll an additional d20 for an ability check, attack roll, saving throw, or skill check.
+This reroll can be declared after the dice is rolled, but not after the results have been declared by the GM.
+You must take a long rest before reusing this ability.

+#### Starflight (9th Level)

+While in starlight form, you gain the ability to fly as per the *fly* spell.

+#### Starry Bond (12th Level)

+You can share the good fortune of your [stargazer](#stargazer) class feature with your allies.
+Whenever an ally linked by your telepathic bond class feature rolls am ability check, attack roll, saving throw, or skill check, you can spend 1 Resolve Point as a reaction to enable your ally to reroll the failed check.
+This ability otherwise functions as the stargazer class feature.

+#### Meteor Shower (Su) - 15th Level

+You can spend 1 Resolve Point as an action to call down a rain of meteorites in a 10-foot-radius vertical cylinder, 40 feet high, at a range of up to 250 feet.
+The meteorites deal 12d6 damage to every creature in the area (allowing a Dexterity save for half damage).
+Half the damage is bludgeoning damage; the other half is fire damage.
+If you are outdoors and can see stars, the meteorites instead deal 12d10 damage.

+#### Interplanetary Teleport (Sp) - 18th Level

+At 18th level, once per day, you can spend 1 Resolve Point as an action to use _interplanetary teleport_ as a spell-like ability.
+If you have been to a location in another star system before, you can spend 2 Resolve Points to use interplanetary teleport to travel there, even though it exceeds the spell’s normal range.

 ### Xenodruid

 You channel the energy inherent in the ecosystems around you, taking inspiration from the endless cycles of the natural world.
 You might be a corporate biotech researcher, a hermitic shaman of the Green Faith, or one of the legendary Xenowardens.